pmunts/muntsos/README.txt

    There are also a myriad of [28]Raspberry Pi 4 Compute Modules, with varying combinations of wireless Ethernet, RAM and eMMC.

-   All Raspberry Pi 4 models use the same AArch64 toolchain (in common with the Raspberry Pi 3) and ARMv8 kernels, but different device trees.
+   All Raspberry Pi 4 models use the same AArch64 toolchain and ARMv8 kernels, but different device trees.

+    Raspberry Pi 5

+   The [29]Raspberry Pi 5 yields another 2-3x increase in performance over the Raspberry Pi 4, at the expense of greater power consumption.
+It has a 2400 MHz BCM2712 ARMv8 Cortex-A76 quad-core CPU and is available with 4 or 8 GB of RAM.
+The Ethernet socket and USB ports have swapped sides, so it has a form factor that is sort of a cross between the Raspberry Pi 1 B+ (same grouping of Ethernet and USB ports) and the Raspberry Pi 4 (same dual micro-HDMI sockets and USB-C power socket).
+It uses the same AArch64 toolchain as all of the other 64-bit Raspberry Pi models, but a separate kernel and device tree.

     Raspberry Pi USB Gadget Kernels

-   MuntsOS also provides Raspberry Pi kernels with dedicated [29]USB Gadget support enabled.
+   MuntsOS also provides Raspberry Pi kernels with dedicated [30]USB Gadget support enabled.
 These kernels run on 3 A+, CM3, Zero 2 W, 4 B, and CM4.
 You can supply power to and communicate with a compatible Raspberry Pi solely through the USB port.
 This kernel supports USB